-- Encode algorithmic problem Π as a language Π ⊆ Σ\, i.e., sets of words over an alphabet Σ. - PTIME = Problems solvable in polynomial time (w.r.t. the input size) by a deterministic Turing machine - PSPACE = Problems solvable in polynomial space (w.r.t. the input size) by a (deterministic) Turing machine - We will come across different complexity classes - Mostly, as computer scientist, you do not refer directly to TMs for getting complexity results - Instead you (should) train yourself in the art of reducing and learning paradigmatic problems in complexity classes.
+- ▶ Encode algorithmic problem Π as a language $\Pi \subseteq \Sigma^$, i.e., as set of words over an alphabet Σ . - ▶ Decision problem: $w \in \Pi$? - Example complexity classes - ► PTIME = Problems solvable in polynomial time (w.r.t. the input size) by a deterministic Turing machine - ► PSPACE = Problems solvable in polynomial space (w.r.t. the input size) by a deterministic Turing machine - Mostly, as computer scientist, you do not refer directly to TMs for getting complexity results - ► Instead you (should) train yourself in the art of reducing and learning paradigmatic problems in complexity classes.

-Lit: Complexity Zoo: https://complexityzoo.uwaterloo.ca/Complexity\Zoo Lit: M. R. Garey and D. S. Johnson.
+Lit: Complexity Zoo: https://complexityzoo.uwaterloo.ca/Complexity_Zoo Lit: M. R. Garey and D. S. Johnson.
 Computers and Intractability; A Guide to the Theory of NP- Completeness.
 W. H. Freeman & Co., New York, NY, USA, 1990.